The Complete Guide To Using Zelle For Business

 Zelle is a money transfer service that businesses can use to make and receive payments.
 Our guide tells you how to set up and use Zelle For Business.

-A Zelle business account offers businesses a promising potential alternative payment method.
-Namely, Zelle bypasses the need for both credit card payments and digital wallets such as PayPal.
-Instead, businesses can use Zelle For Business to request or receive funds directly from customers, as well as send or request payments from vendors and contractors.
+A Zelle business account offers businesses a promising alternative payment method.
+Namely, Zelle bypasses the need for credit card payments and digital wallets such as PayPal.
+Instead, businesses can use Zelle For Business to request or receive funds directly from customers and send or request payments from vendors and contractors.

 Table of Contents